‘To the Bone’ Movie Review: From the Perspective of an Eating Disorder Therapist

 By: Kristin Canan

-There has been quite the conversation in the eating disorder community about the To The Bone movie release since its trailer came out in June.
+There has been quite a conversation in the eating disorder community about the To The Bone movie release since its trailer came out in June.
 To The Bone is a movie about a young woman’s struggle with anorexia through two different treatment attempts.
 There has been some criticism and skepticism following the trailer’s release that To The Bone will be the equivalent for individuals at risk for eating disorder development or triggers as 13 Reasons Why was for people at risk of depression and suicide.
-Many individuals and organizations have criticized the specific eating disorder behaviors the lead actress (Lily Collins) exhibits in the trailer with concern that it will teach others how to engage in anorexia more effectively.
-So after begrudgingly watching the film, here’s feedback from me as an eating disorder therapist.
+Many individuals and organizations have criticized the specific eating disorder behaviors the lead actress (Lily Collins) exhibits in the trailer, with concern that it will teach others how to engage in anorexia more effectively.
+So, after begrudgingly watching the film, here’s feedback from me as an eating disorder therapist.
 As a warning, this post is filled with spoilers.

 doctor and patient